 You would never expect to find ancient Roman ruins in Morocco.
-And not small ruins, but the whole city dating the 3rd century BC and built in a 40-hectare territory.
+And not small ruins, but the whole city of Volubilis, Morocco, dating from the 3rd century BC and built in a 40-hectare territory.

 History of Volubilis

-Volubilis Archaeological Site is located in a fertile agricultural area, about 30 km north of Meknes city, and around 60 km from Fez.
-The history of Volubilis dates to the 3rd century BC onward as a Berber, then proto-Carthaginian, settlement.
+Volubilis Archaeological Site is located in a fertile agricultural area, about 30 km north of Meknes city and around 60 km from Fez.
+The history of Volubilis dates to the 3rd century BC as a settlement of a Berber, then proto-Carthaginian.
 Later Volubilis became the capital of the kingdom of Mauretania.
 From the 1st century AD onwards, Volubilis grew under Roman rule and was the Roman Empire’s most remote city.

-Since then, Volubilis rapidly grow to a size of 40 hectares, with 2.5 kilometres long wall to protect it.
+Since then, Volubilis, Morocco, has rapidly grown to 40 hectares, with 2.5 kilometres long wall to protect it.
 As historians state, in the 3rd century BC, Volubilis was home to 20,000 residents.
-Most of the buildings, public places, residencies with amazing mosaic tile works, and triumphal arches were built during that period.
+Most buildings, public places, and residencies with amazing mosaic tile works and triumphal arches were built during that period.
 Locals made their wealth mainly off olive oil production.

 In the late 8th century, Volubilis became home to Idris ibn Abdallah, the founder of the Idrisid dynasty and the “founder of Morocco”.
 Later, people moved from Volubilis to live to Fez and Moulay Idriss.
 In the 18th century, a powerful earthquake demolished many fully standing structures.

 Only around the 1830s, the French army began excavations in Volubilis; many monuments were restored.
-However, until these days, only about half of the 40-hectare site at Volubilis has been uncovered.
-To protect this unique place, in 1997, Unesco declared Volubilis as the World Heritage site.
+However, until now, only about half of the 40-hectare site at Volubilis has been uncovered.
+In 1997, Unesco declared Volubilis a World Heritage site to protect this unique place.

 Volubilis is located about 30 km north of Meknes city, and around 60 km from Fez.
 The nearest village Moulay Idriss is 5 km away from the site.
-Volubilis is surrounded by beautiful landscapes and farmer fields, making it more complicated to access.
+Volubilis is surrounded by beautiful landscapes and farmer fields.

-If you are staying in Fez, Volubilis can be a fantastic day trip.
+If you stay in Fez, Volubilis can be a fantastic day trip.
 As it’s enough to spend 2 hours in Volubilis, on the same day you can visit the nearby Moulay Idriss Zerhoun village and have a short tour of the imperial city of Meknes.